Mr. B.I.G. Himself- BERT I. GORDON: The B-Movie Giant!

 “I was approached by Ira Levin, head of the newly -formed subsidiary of Paramount Theaters (ABPT)(a separate entity from Paramount Studios), who said they would like to have me produce a film for them.
 I told him about an idea I had for a film about giant grasshoppers invading Chicago, and he loved it… and we made a deal”. –Bert I. Gordon

-Peggy Castle (Payment on Demand 1951, Invasion USA 1952) plays Audrey Aimes a war correspondent and adventurous journalist with camera in tow, who stumbles onto the biggest story since WWII.
-The small town of Ludlow Illinois is left in shambles and the entire population goes completely missing over night.
+Peggy Castle (Payment on Demand 1951, Invasion USA 1952) plays Audrey Aimes a war correspondent and adventurous journalist with a camera in tow, who stumbles onto the biggest story since WWII.
+The small town of Ludlow Illinois is left in shambles and the entire population goes completely missing overnight.
 She is greeted by a military blockade who proceed to take away her camera.
-When she hooks up with entomologist/scientist working for the Department of Agriculture Experimentation Department, Dr. Ed Wainwright played by the lanky and likable Peter Graves and Frank Johnson, Wainwright’s deaf mute assistant played by Than Wyenn, she discovers that their research with radioactive isotopes in trying to create larger produce yielding strawberries the size of melons and tomatoes the size of yoga balls, has actually engendered a horde of giant locusts or commonly known as Grasshoppers that have reached the gigantic proportions of a Semi with legs and eats people.
+When she hooks up with an entomologist/scientist working for the Department of Agriculture Experimentation Department, Dr. Ed Wainwright played by the lanky and likable Peter Graves, and Frank Johnson, Wainwright’s deaf-mute assistant played by Than Wyenn, she discovers that their research with radioactive isotopes in trying to create larger produce yielding strawberries the size of melons and tomatoes the size of yoga balls has actually engendered a horde of giant locusts or commonly known as Grasshoppers that have reached the gigantic proportions of a Semi with legs and eats people.

-With a dynamic musical score once again by Albert Glasser and cinematography by Jack A. Marta, special effects by Bert I Gordon and art direction by Walter E. Keller.
-The special sound department engineered by George J. Eppich, Douglas Stewart and Dick Tyler Sr. creating the wonderful grasshopper noises that made the film so titillatingly jumpy and brain curling!
+With a dynamic musical score once again by Albert Glasser and cinematography by Jack A. Marta, special effects by Bert I Gordon, and art direction by Walter E. Keller.
+The special sound department engineered by George J. Eppich, Douglas Stewart, and Dick Tyler Sr. created the wonderful grasshopper noises that made the film so titillatingly jumpy and brain-curling!

 Excerpt from THE HOLLYWOOD REPORTER-review by James Powers: Science Fiction Pic is Ingeniously Done.